mink0/mu-player/README.md

 This player is powered by amazing [blessed](https://github.com/chjj/blessed) lib and forked from tasty [badtaste](https://github.com/ewnd9/badtaste) player.

 ### Changelog
+    - Support for changing MPD connection parameters from config file
     - Fix: long labels on track info
     - Fix: no track progress on linux sometimes
     - track metadata show